 In building a counter offer for FRAND demands client’s must make decisions on approaches which are consistent with other values and may in the future be used against client’s in other licensing activities.
 It is important that organisations understand the implications of the terms and selections made – hence we encourage exploring the implications in a FRAND model (http://www.cubicibuc.com/frand-model) .

 Having a common understanding within the team is an important knowledge building stage, and this process will allow organisation to build issues around SEPs and FRAND licensing into its strategic processes and thinking for future technologies, and future products.

-IPR: Some useful definitions
+IPR: Some useful resources

 See our other pages on IP Topics including: